loudifier/chirplab/ROADMAP.md

     - [ ] Switches to override individual project parameters.
 Analyze different input files/channels from the same project file, change data output directory, output file names, etc.
 - [ ] Generate stimulus file from parameters or a project file
 - [ ] Measure calibration tone from a file and apply the calibration to a project file
-- [ ] Performance optimization to improve batch file processing
-    - [ ] Compilation, caching, etc to improve Python startup time.
-Numba seems like the lowest-friction option to try first
-    - [ ] Delaying GUI imports until needed to keep CLI from having to import Qt libraries.
-A bit of a pain in the early stages of development, can lead to circular imports and heisenbugs

 ## Other
 - [ ] Build automation